caio96/zero-copy-conv/README.md

 All scripts can take the `-h` flag to show usage information.

 1. Run `convolution_extraction` to generate a csv file containing convolution parameters, or use the csv files provided (`data/conv_layers.csv`)
-2. Run `filter_csv` to reduce redundancies in the csv generated in step 1 and to optionally filter convolution types
+2. Run `filter_csv` to remove parameters that cause errors in the csv generated in step 1 and to optionally filter convolution types
 3. Build this repo
 4. Run `benchmark_runner` with the build dir and the csv from step 2 to test performance or correctness
     - This script will use the `benchmark_*` executables found in the build dir (except the naive one), remove executables if you do not want to execute them